twknab/viaRV_vue_cli_project/README.md

 npm install
 ```

-### Run JSON server with routing and watching enabled:
+### Run JSON server with routing and watching enabled

 (This will give us a mock API we can store and retrieve data from)